An Inside Look at North Korea’s War on Christianity

 “It turned out to be true.
 In prison, the interrogators tied me to a chair and beat me with chains and a wooden stick wrapped up in a newspaper.
 They pressed me to confess I had been in contact with Christians.
 I told them I hadn’t met any Christians while in China.
 It was a lie, but I wanted to survive.
 It was all I could think of.
 Even though I didn’t believe in God yet, I prayed to be rescued.
 My prayer was heard.”

-With the October 2010 official appointment of Kim Jong-Un as the heir of his father Kim Jong-Il, North Korea has stepped up its attempts to uncover any religious activities.
+With the October 2010 official appointment of Kim Jong Un as the heir of his father Kim Jong-Il, North Korea has stepped up its attempts to uncover any religious activities.
 Since he took office December 2011, there have been more house raids, more spies trained and dispatched and even a murder attempt and one successful assassination of foreign Christians.
-Local Christians aren’t optimistic about any change for the better.
+Although the ruling Kim continues to initiate conversations with world leaders, local Christians aren’t optimistic about any change for the better.
 In fact, the situation may get worse.

 Over the years in North Korea, many Christians have died terrible deaths and have suffered tremendous agony in prison camps and dungeons.
 But the Church in this dark country is more alive than ever.
 One secret Christian leader tells Open Doors: “Whenever I visit our suffering believers’ houses, I see if they have any problems and try to prepare any countermeasures for them.
 Even though they are suffering from many things in life, I encourage them to find hope and happiness through their hardships and live with hope for the eternal Kingdom of God.
 Of course, there are dangers also.
 Our biggest fear is that there may be a Judas within the church organization.”